blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Expect Language

 Should we implement the Accept-Language logic from HTTP?
-Data Subjects arent' supposed to all speak English?
+Or can we assume that the 'lang' of request is the language in which the response is expected?

 ### Extending the vocabulary